Overview of Halo Nevus

 Signs and Symptoms of Halo Nevus

 This relatively common disorder occurs between the first and fifth decades of life, most frequently during late adolescence.
 Halo nevi can occur almost anywhere on the body, but most often appear on the trunk, especially the back.
-As many as 50% of affected individuals have more than one halo nevus.
+As many as 50 percent of affected individuals have more than one halo nevus.

 The phenomenon seems to follow several stages.
 The first is a sudden appearance of the white halo around the mole.
 In the following months or years the central nevus disappears.
 Finally, the white patch may re-pigment spontaneously and return to normal skin color.
 However, the white area often remains.